In this article, we will help you decide between these languages by pitting them against each other and evaluating them under multiple criteria.

-Now that you are aware of the benefits of R programming, to know more check out R Programming for Data Science training.
+Now that you are aware of the benefits of R programming, to know more check out R Programming Course.

 Zoo is a package used with regular and irregular time series.
 Also, there is caret package used for Machine Learning.
 RStudio is the de-facto IDE used with R.